Brownsburg Band to Perform in the Macy’s Thanksgiving Day Parade

 “We will need to take all of the instruments, including the large sousaphones, all the percussion, new large banner, uniforms, guard equipment, shakos, plus all the luggage,” Runyon says.
 “We will be a packed caravan.”

-Once they arrive in New York, they will have charter buses in the city for transportation.
+Once they arrive in New York, they will have a bus charter in the city for transportation.
 The five-day trip will be full of fun activities for the students, including visits to the One World Observatory, the National September 11 Memorial & Museum, and Grand Central Terminal, as well as the choice to either see “Wicked” on Broadway or the Rockettes at Radio City Music Hall.
 They also plan to tour the American Museum of Natural History, ice skate at Rockefeller Center, snoop around Times Square, and take a Thanksgiving dinner cruise on the Hudson.
 Somewhere in there they may find time to get some sleep, but it’ll be tough as they must do a full rehearsal for everyone involved in the parade in the early hours of Thanksgiving morning.
 This means that they’ll be going through New York City at 3 a.m.
 After rehearsal, the students will eat breakfast, then hang out at the start of the parade route by Central Park.

 “After the parade is over, hopefully we will all get to go take a nap,” Runyon says.